thomasmarlin/tournament-software/README.md

 For more information about Star Wars CCG, check out the SWCCG Players Committee website here: https://www.starwarsccg.org/
 * Website: https://www.starwarsccg.org/vkit/

+## What Technology Does This Use?
+The software has 2 main components:
+* AngularJS Front-End
+* PHP Back-End  (Installs as a Wordpress Plugin)

+## The Back-End
+One the original goals was to install this software on the SWCCG Player's Committe website.
+To facilitate that, it was developed as a Wordpress Plugin (yuck...I know).

+All of the data is stored in Files on the Server.
+Specifically:
+* /players/players.json:   This is a list of all players from all tournaments
+* /tournaments/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXX.json:  Each of these files holds the data for a tournament.
+The entire thing is stored as JSON in that single file.
+* /users/users.json:  These are all of the users who have an account for creating tournaments

 ## Where Can I Ask Questions?
 The best place to ask questions about this project is on the Star Wars CCG Players Committee Forums.
 Specifically, the "Resources" Sub-Form: https://forum.starwarsccg.org/viewforum.php?f=188